AbishekRNair/bi0s-Hardware-/Is_It_Secure_Tho??.md

 -To track down the leak and find the flag

 ##PROCEDINGS
--Opened the file through wireshak
+-Opened the file through wireshak <br>
--searched through packet detail named wired and got the flag
+-searched through packet detail named wired and got the flag <br>